aeon-php/automation/README.md

  changelog
-  changelog:generate              Generate change log for a release. changelog:generate:all          Generate change log for all tags. milestone milestone:create                Create new milestone for project milestone:list
+  changelog:generate              Generate change log for a release. changelog:generate:all          Generate change log for all tags. changelog:release:unreleased    Update changelog file by turning Unreleased section into the next release milestone milestone:create                Create new milestone for project milestone:list